Reasons to Consider Prominent Ear Surgery

 Otoplasty procedure

-Otoplasty, or ear pinning surgery, is commonly performed for cosmetic and aesthetic reasons.
 Every year thousands of ear pinning surgeries are completed successfully.
-We treat healthy men, women, young adults and children wanting to change the appearance of their ears.
-The ideal age however is in early childhood when the cartilage is more pliable.
+Otoplasty is performed on healthy men, women, young adults and children wanting to change the appearance of their ears.
+The ideal age however is in early childhood when the cartilage is more pliable, however many adults choose to undertake this procedure as well.

 This procedure is often performed safely as a day case under a local anaesthetic with no hospital stay.
 In some cases, however, a general anaesthetic may be preferred.
 A standard otoplasty procedure takes around one to two hours to complete depending on the complexity.